Contrivance vs. Character: When Plot Mechanics Show Seams

 The test isn’t “is this subplot necessary?”
 The test is: does this feel like something these people would do, or something I’m making them do?

-My subplot failed that test.
+My subplot utterly failed that test.
 The mechanics were sound.
 The character motivations were thin.
 I was pushing pieces around a board instead of following people through their lives.

 So I cut it.